jg-rp/liquidscript/README.md

 - Offer HTML and XML auto-escaping, with facilities to mark text as "safe".
 See [Auto Escape](#auto-escape).

-- Drops (arbitrary objects added to a render context) must not expose properties or methods unless explicitly whitelisted.
+- Drops (arbitrary objects added to a render context) must not expose their methods unless explicitly whitelisted.
 See [drop protocol](#drop-protocol).

 ## Benchmark